Xbatovec/chordGenerator3000/README.md

 ## How to start and use
 Program runs on `node.js v19.0.0` but should also work on older versions.

+To install all required node modules run `npm install`.

-To start the program run `npm run app` in a console in a app.js location.
+To start the program run `npm run app` or `node app.js` in a console in a app.js location.

 Once it starts it will run on [localhost:1212](http://localhost:1212/).
 (You can change port in `app.js` if you want)